 The first question anybody preparing for, and embarking on a journey is "where are we headed?"
 The answer is more than just satisfying curiosity, it also impacts decision making; what preparations are required?
 What actions are needed to ensure we reach our destination?

-In Greek mythology Sisyphus was the king of Ephyra.
-He was punished for his bad deeds by being forced to roll an immense boulder up a hill only for it to roll down when it nears the top, repeating this action for eternity.
-This was considered to be a particularly cruel punishment, as most people are deeply impacted by being forced to perform futile tasks.
+In Greek mythology Sisyphus was punished for his bad deeds by being forced to roll an immense boulder up a hill only for it to roll down when it nears the top, repeating this action for eternity.
+A particularly cruel punishment, as most people are deeply impacted by being forced to perform futile tasks.

-In addition, if the corporate vision is clearly articulated, employees are empowered to contribute through their actions and decision making in ways that align with the goal, leading to instances of voluntary problem solving and going above and beyond.
+In addition, if the corporate vision is clearly articulated, employees are inspired to contribute through their actions and decision making in ways aligned with the goal, leading to instances of voluntary problem solving and going above and beyond.

 What is our business focus?